amanelis/cs-fundamentals/README.md

 So, when to use Proc over lambdas and vice versa?
 Honestly, besides argument checking, the difference is just in how you see closures.
 If you want to stay in the mindset of passing blocks of code, keep with Proc.
 If sending a method to another method that can return a method makes sense to you, use lambdas.
 But, if lambdas are just methods in object form, can we store existing methods and pass them just like Procs?
 For that, Ruby has the something pretty tricky up its sleeve.

+Ruby’s four closure types, blocks, Procs, lambdas and Methods.

+Blocks and Procs act like drop-in code snippets, while lambdas and Methods act just like methods